noxdafox/pebble/doc/index.rst

       *function* is the function which is about to be scheduled.
       *args* and *kwargs* will be passed to the function respectively as its arguments and keyword arguments.
-      *timeout* is an integer, if greater than zero, once expired will force the timed out task to be interrupted and the worker will be restarted; *Future.result()* will raise *TimeoutError*, callbacks will be executed.
+      *timeout* is an integer or a float.
+If given, once expired it will force the timed out task to be interrupted and the worker will be restarted. *Future.result()* will raise *TimeoutError*, callbacks will be executed.

    .. function:: close()